The 7 Wastes of Service That Are Killing Business EfficiencyMichael Cousins

-You may already be aware of the 7 forms of waste in the manufacturing industry, first defined by Toyota; but what about other industries where specific types of manufacturing waste isn't relevant?
+You may already be aware of the 7 forms of waste in the manufacturing industry, first defined by Toyota; but what about other industries where specific types of manufacturing waste aren't relevant?
 In this article, I explore the 7 wastes of service and how you can identify them to improve business efficiency.

 Defining 'Waste' in the Service Industry